enyo/stripe-dart/README.md

 # Stripe Dart

 This implementation is based on the official Stripe Java and NodeJS API wrappers and written as a proper native dart library.

+**This library is meant to be used on the server.**

 After rewriting (2.0.0) the library to prepare for SCA we only included the bare minimum needed for our project.
 We are open and encourage merge requests to increase coverage.